coder/coder/docs/admin/templates/managing-templates/devcontainers/devcontainer-security-caching.md

-# Devcontainer security and caching
+# Dev container security and caching

 Ensure Envbuilder can only pull images and artifacts by configuring it with your existing HTTP proxies, firewalls, and artifact managers.